-Card balances fell in March, according to a federal government report released Monday.
+Card balances fell in March, according to the Federal Reserve

 Consumer revolving debt, which is mostly credit card balances, dropped by $2.6 billion on a seasonally adjusted basis to $1.027 trillion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was -3 percent.